adambduncan/programma-obscura/README.md

 # programma-obscura

-**A collection of odds-and-ends, code samples, and other things which don't warrant a separate repo.**
+**A collection of odds-and-ends, code samples, and other things which don't warrant a separate repository.**

 ---